 The noticeable performance gain depends on your GPU and screen.
 Because browsers limit the framerate to 60, we can also look at the GPU load.
 On my computer it happened to be like this:

-Of course there exists also other optimizations.
-Some algorithms that you are familiar with using forward rendering approach, have their own implementations with deferred rendering.
-So there are always pros and cons to consider when choosing between the forward and deferred rendering.
+Of course, there exists also other optimizations.
+Some computer graphics algorithms that, by default, use the forward rendering approach, have their own implementations with deferred rendering.
+So there are always pros and cons, like the availability and performance of the algorithms we want to use, to consider when choosing between the forward and deferred rendering.

 Links